-Other factor such as knee bursitis can also cause sharp pain follow by a sudden physical motion while gardening.
-Knee bursitis is commonly occurring around the kneecap below the joint to cause knee pain, inflammation as well as limiting your range of motions.
+Other factors such as knee bursitis can also cause sharp pain to follow by a sudden physical motion while gardening.
+Knee bursitis commonly occurs around the kneecap below the joint to cause knee pain, inflammation, and limiting your range of motions.

 Doctors will often ask about the severity and nature of the pain to understand if it’s dull or sharp and discuss what gardening activities might worsen the pain during the diagnosis.

 For knee bursitis, you might encounter feelings of tender, swollen around the affected area around your knee joint.
-It can be trigged by a sudden physical motion to the knee which can cause sharp knee pain from friction and irritation of the bursa.
-Knee bursitis is commonly occurred for gardening activities that involved a lot of kneeling and squatting.
+It can be triggered by a sudden physical motion to the knee which can cause sharp knee pain from friction and irritation of the bursa.
+Knee bursitis commonly occurs for gardening activities that involved a lot of kneeling and squatting.
 You should contact your doctor immediately if you are experiencing a fever on top of pain and swelling in your knees.

-Sometimes patellofemoral pain syndrome is usually fully relieved and be able to prevent it on an early stage.
-Our health advisor highly suggests you to wear gardening knee pads during gardening task as it can help to prevent potential knee injuries especially when your kneecap is touching the ground and some gardening knee pads can also provide sufficient support to prevent wear and tear to avoid the occurrence of some early symptoms of patellofemoral pain syndrome.
-Gardening knee pads are particularly helpful to reduce the risk of knee injuries by using padding to cushion and protect your vulnerable knees.
+Sometimes patellofemoral pain syndrome is usually fully relieved and be able to prevent it from an early stage.
+Our health advisor highly suggests you to wear gardening knee pads during gardening task as it can help to prevent potential knee injuries, especially when your kneecap is touching the ground and some gardening knee pads can also provide sufficient support to prevent wear and tear to avoid the occurrence of some early symptoms of patellofemoral pain syndrome.
+Gardening knee pads are particularly helpful in reducing the risk of knee injuries by using padding to cushion and protect your vulnerable knees.